Neural-Systems-at-UIO/QCAlign/docs/hierarchy.rst

 1. To export a customized hierarchy to be used in Nutil, go to:
    **File** > **export hierarchy sheet.**

-2. The information in the TXT file may be used to create a CustomRegions.xlsx for use with Nutil Quantifier.
-This is used to generate customised reports.
+2. The TXT file can be used directly in Nutil, or may be used to create a CustomRegions.xlsx for use with Nutil Quantifier.

+::Warning
+  The the CustomRegion.xlsx file has a slightly different structure to the TXT file.
+If the TXT file is imported in Excel, edit to match the required .xlxs structure before using in Nutil.

 For more information on Nutil customized reports see: https://nutil.readthedocs.io/en/latest/QuantifierReports.html